WORKING GROUP DRAFT – IN CONFIDENCEReport on Government Services 2026

 Governments aim for a national training system that meets these objectives in an equitable and efficient manner.

-The VET system provides training for entry level jobs through to highly technical occupations, but also provides training for non-employment related reasons.
-Nationally in 2023, the main reason qualification completers participated in VET was for:
+The VET system provides training for entry level jobs through to highly technical occupations, and also provides training for non-employment related reasons.
+Nationally in 2024, the main reason qualification completers participated in VET was for:

 To achieve these aims, a student may choose to complete a single subject/unit of competency, module, skill set or VET qualification.
-VET qualifications range from Certificate I level to Graduate Diploma level, as determined by the Australian Qualifications Framework (AQF).
+VET qualifications range from Certificate I to Graduate Diploma, as determined by the Australian Qualifications Framework (AQF).

 VET is an area of shared responsibility between interlinked government, industry and individual stakeholders (figure 5.1).